 The practice has shown that these five essential Touchpoints in the NPS system are usually sufficient to fully reproduce the Customer Journey and gather relevant feedback.
 It is therefore advisable to only initially focus on these five or a selection thereof.

 The initiation is an important Touchpoint.
 The NPS value at this point is significantly more meaningful than the bounce rate: When it is positive, is clear that your webpage works well and there must be other reasons for a customer not committing.
 For example, one can use this Touchpoint to ask specifically about the product range on offer to find out if your customer feels something is missing.

-Abandoned shopping carts are part of every e-Commerce business.
+Abandoned shopping carts are part of every e-commerce business.
 Even though the NPS score often suffers at this stage, an NPS survey is well worth it.
-You can then discover reasons for a cancelled cart and use it to encourage internal improvements.
-As long as customer contact details are available, the would-be purchaser can be reached with “abandoned cart” mails and asked for their reasons not to commit.
+You can then discover reasons for a canceled cart and use it to encourage internal improvements.
+As long as customer contact details are available, the would-be purchaser can be reached with “abandoned cart” emails and asked for their reasons not to commit.

 What you question at this point depends on the product or service sold.
-Surveys about products which are typically used immediately after arrival, such as food or cosmetics, can be sent shortly after confirmed reciept.
+Surveys about products that are typically used immediately after arrival, such as food or cosmetics, can be sent shortly after the confirmed receipt.
 For products with a longer life is it recommended to use this Touchpoint to ask specifically about delivery.